 - bringing or possessing a firearm or weapon to school, any school sponsored activity, or on school-sponsored transportation;

 - making a threat or false report, respectively, involving school or school personnel's property, school transportation, or school-sponsored activity;

-- homicide:
+- homicide;

-- assault, battery, and culpable negligence;
+- · assault, battery, and culpable negligence;

 - relating to kidnapping, false imprisonment, luring or enticing a child, and custody offenses;

 - sexual battery;

-- lewdness and indecent exposure;
+- · lewdness and indecent exposure;

-- child abuse;
+- child abuse:

-- robbery:
+- robbery;

 - robbery by sudden snatching;

-- carjacking; and
+- · carjacking; and

 - home-invasion robbery

-- aggravated battery on non-school personnel;

-- assault or battery on a teacher or other school personnel;

-- kidnapping or abduction;

-- arson:

-- possession, use, or sale or any firearm; and

-- possession, use, or sale of any explosive device on school property, on school-sponsored transportation, or during school-sponsored activities.

 The State of Florida Juvenile Justice Reform Act of 1965 requires the School District to link juvenile violent incidents to the action taken by the student's school and the District.
 The District is required to collect data about violent incidents involving students during each school year and transmit a report to the state.
-Certain infractions in the Code of Student Conduct may result in criminal penalties as well as utilization of administrative corrective strategies
+Certain infractions in the Code of Student Conduct may result in criminal penalties as well as administrative corrective strategies